nginxinc/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 ### -ingress-class `<string>`

-A class of the Ingress Controller.

-A corresponding IngressClass resource with the name equal to the class must be deployed.
+This argument refers to the name of resource `kind: IngressClass`.
+An IngressClass resource with the name equal to the class must be deployed.
 Otherwise, the Ingress Controller will fail to start.
-The Ingress Controller only processes resources that belong to its class - i.e. have the `ingressClassName` field resource equal to the class.

-The Ingress Controller processes all the resources that do not have the `ingressClassName` field.
+The Ingress Controller only processes Ingress resources that belong to its class i.e. have the `ingressClassName` field resource equal to the class, but processes all the VirtualServer/VirtualServerRoute/TransportServer resources that do not have the `ingressClassName` field .

 Default `nginx`.
 &nbsp;